Tracking the Rise of Anti-Semitism

 Anti-Semitic acts are usually verbal rhetoric, like the trope of Jews being responsible for anything that goes wrong, as we’re seeing now with the migrant caravan.
 But we’ve seen an increase in acts too: bomb threats being called into over 100 Jewish day schools two years ago, the desecration of Jewish cemeteries that started immediately after that and still continues, up through [recently] when a group at a junior prom in Wisconsin took a photo doing a Hitler salute.
 And people are saying that [an incident like the prom photo] really doesn’t matter, when of course it does.

 ORK: What effect does the Internet have on the spread of anti-Semitism?
 Are people recruited over the Internet?

 LB: The Internet is great at spreading information.
 Unfortunately, still too many people believe that everything they read on the Internet is true.
 Google search algorithms are such that if you were to search for proof that Jews control everything, or are behind a “white genocide,” all you’d need to do is [type in] that affirmative statement and you’d get information that only validates what you already thought.

-Bowers was a frequent poster on a site called Gab.
+Robert Bowers [the Pittsburgh shooter] was a frequent poster on a site called Gab.
 There are also other sites, like the Daily Stormer or Stormfront, places where people can feed their racism and anti-Semitism and find people who think like them.
 Research shows that people who visit these websites tend to feel marginalized — people who already believe that an increase in populations of color and immigrant populations is putting them on the losing end of society.

 ORK: What is the SPLC doing to fight this rise in anti-Semitism?